ayembocx/CS1632_Spring2020/study_guides/midterm_1_study_guide.md

 The midterm is on FEB 19 (Wed), 2020.

-The midterm will cover everything we have covered up to Writing Testable Code on 2 OCT (i.e., nothing from Pairwise and Combinatorial Testing will be included).
+The midterm will cover everything up to Writing Testable Code.
 I recommend you review the slides and the textbook (See syllabus.md for which chapters are required reading.
 The reading is also on the last slide of each lecture).
+Going over the TopHat questions will be quite helpful too.
 You are also expected to have completed Exercises 1 and 2, and be able to answer related questions.

 The exam will consist of these types of questions:
   * Multiple choice questions